 Self-employed includes being

-- a more than 2% shareholder of an S Corp
+-a more than 2% shareholder of an S Corporation

 S Corp owners are unique in that they need to be paying reasonable compensation (aka a salary) to the shareholders.
 This means there are some taxes being withheld based on the salary.
 However, if there are net profits, then additional taxes might be due.